xuanyu-li/NCNN/readme.md

 The GEO and GTEx data we used in our paper is collected by emailing (yil8@uci.edu).
 For those who want to have the data, please reach https://github.com/uci-cbcl/D-GEX for further information.

 #### Model
-The proposed method NCNN is implemented and tested on two dataset:
+The proposed method NCNN is implemented and tested on two dataset-GEO dataset and GTEx dataset with two python files:

+geo_NCNN_table.py  and